-Students at Victoria College are expected to make and maintain a cumulative grade point average of 2.0.
+Students at Victoria College are expected to maintain a cumulative grade point average of 2.0 or above.
 The grade point average will be determined by considering all courses taken except those courses in which grades of Q, W, S, SA, SB, SC, U, or UF were received.
+Students with a cumulative GPA of 2.0 or above are in good standing.